kapeleshh/cookify2/README.md

    python -m src.utils.model_downloader
    ```

-4. **Check port availability**: If port 5000 is in use, the server will show an error.
-You can modify the port in `src/ui/app.py` (last line):
+4. **Check port availability**: If port 5000 is in use, modify the port in `src/ui/app.py`:
    ```python
    app.run(debug=True, host='0.0.0.0', port=5001)  # Change port number
    ```

-5. **Directory structure**: Ensure the project structure is correct.
-You should have:
-   - `src/ui/app.py` (the web app)
-   - `src/ui/templates/` (HTML templates)
-   - `src/pipeline.py` (the processing pipeline)

-6. **View logs**: The terminal will show detailed logs of any errors during startup or processing
+5. **View logs**: The terminal will show detailed logs of any errors during startup or processing

-7. **Common issues**:
-   - If you see "ModuleNotFoundError", ensure you're in the venv and have run `pip install -e .`
-   - If file upload fails, check that the `src/ui/uploads` and `src/ui/results` directories exist (they're created automatically on first run)
-   - If processing fails, ensure FFmpeg is installed and in your PATH
-   - On first startup, the pipeline initialization may take a few seconds to load models
-   - If the browser shows "Unable to connect", check that the Flask server is actually running
+For more troubleshooting information, see the [Troubleshooting Guide](documentation/troubleshooting.md).

-## Output Format
+## 📊 Output Format

 The extracted recipe is saved as a JSON file with the following structure: